Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ```
 ![](assets/kds-ingestion.gif)

- In a short moment, you will see some filtered data in the Flink notebook monitoring cell and they are all UA airplanes flying below 7000 feet.
+ In a short moment, you will see some filtered data appearing in the Flink notebook monitoring cell and they are all UA airplanes flying below 7000 feet.

 ![](assets/real-time-analytics.gif)